 Online retail has long posed problems for luxury brands, and many still need to adapt to the challenges of ecommerce.

-More luxury brands are now selling online, but they are still behind some other sectors when it comes to ecommerce.
+More luxury fashion brands are now selling online, but they are still behind some other sectors when it comes to ecommerce.
 According to stats quoted in The Drum recently, just 9% of all luxury goods sales are made online.
 By contrast, 18.2% of all retail sales were online in 2018.
+However, by 2025 selling luxury online is due to reach 25%.

-In our Fashion Ecommerce Trends Report, we look at the current state of the luxury fashion ecommerce, comparing the luxury and consumer fashion markets.
+In our 2021 Fashion Ecommerce Trends Report (coming soon), we look at the current state of luxury fashion ecommerce, comparing the luxury and consumer fashion markets.
+We also provide in-depth insights and online shopping statistics from over 150 of the world’s biggest fashion brands and we harvest our insights from over 77 million online user journey’s in the last 12 months.

 Ecommerce has posed a unique challenge for luxury brands.
 There are organisational issues holding some back, with the mindset that the always-on availability of online retail clashes with the luxury marketing ethos.